Selling your eBay goods with Amazon FBA—is it worth it?

 - Less control over inventory

-For us, Amazon FBA is a viable option for eBay sellers.
+For us, FBA is a viable option for eBay sellers.
 Whether it suits your business or not, we’ll let you make that decision.

 Managing your Amazon and eBay customer support in one place